Goliath's Curse: Publication history

+Critical reception

-"Inequality... is the 'constant variable' or Achilles’ heel that sooner or later causes all Goliaths to buckle.
+"Inequality... is the 'constant variable' or Achilles' heel that sooner or later causes all Goliaths to buckle.
 If people stop believing they are 'all in it together', the upshot will be a game of thrones that nobody actually wins," summarized The Irish Times' Andrew Lynch.
-"Goliath’s Curse clearly belongs to the “great unifying theory” genre that has produced international best-sellers such as Malcolm Gladwell's The Tipping Point and Yuval Noah Harari's Sapiens."
+"Goliath's Curse clearly belongs to the 'great unifying theory' genre that has produced international best-sellers such as Malcolm Gladwell's The Tipping Point and Yuval Noah Harari's Sapiens."

-Ed Simon, in a review for The New York Times, contrasted it with Jared Diamond’s 1997 bestseller Guns, Germs, and Steel, which focused on a handful of examples while Goliath’s Curse considers a massive data set and "provides a novel theory of civilizational development."
+Ed Simon, in a review for The New York Times, contrasted it with Jared Diamond's 1997 bestseller Guns, Germs, and Steel, which focused on a handful of examples while Goliath's Curse considers a massive data set and "provides a novel theory of civilizational development."

 Kirkus Reviews summed up the book as "An invigorating look at big-picture history across continents and millennia, and a survival manual to boot."
 Publishers Weekly called the book "brilliant and unnerving".